No More Reality

 Published by Schnauzer

-$17.00 · add to cart
+$17.00 ·

 Before Things Change is a small insight into Seth Fluker’s undesirable occupation at Whole Foods Market Soho.
 Each image slowly evolved and quickly disappeared within his workspace while washing grimy kitchen utensils and haphazardly disposing customer waste.
 Through the sequencing of this edition, Seth aimed to represent the ever-changing emotions he felt during each shift.